NumEconCopenhagen/projects-2019-asdf/modelproject/README.md

 # Model analysis project

-Our project is titled **Solving Stochastic Differential Equations using Monte Carlo Simulation** and is about EXPLAIN.
+Our project is titled **Solving Stochastic Differential Equations using Monte Carlo Simulation**.
+In this project we show how the Monte Carlo methods can be applied to solve stochastic differential equations.
+First we implement the simple Euler discretization scheme.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).